fishinwind/workshop/rst/tips.rst

 typing basics down, you should be typing 40-50 words per minute without any problem.

-There are several good, modern tools to help you type faster.
+There are several good, modern tools to help you master touch-typing.

     - http://typing.io/